CarlosAguA/android_basics/android-data-storage.md

 ## Data storage

-> This section of the ABND focuses on data storage.
+This section of the ABND focuses on data storage.

->
+According to the android documentation related to data storage on the [android developers data storage](https://developer.android.com/guide/topics/data/data-storage.html "Android developers data storage")
-> According to the android documentation related to data storage on the [https://developer.android.com/guide/topics/data/data-storage.html](https://developer.android.com/guide/topics/data/data-storage.html "Android developers data storage") , the options to save persistent application data are:
+, the options to save persistent application data are:

 1. **Shared Preferences**.
 Store private primitive data in key-value pairs.
 2. **Internal Storage**.
 Store private data on the device memory.